LucaCiucci/differential-rs/doc/main.typ

 $ <ad-differential-serialized>
 We notice that, for a single variable, we recover the layout of @ad-1d-taylor-series.

-This poses some problems since the number of derivatives grows exponentially with the order of the differential, bu we could leverage on the symmetry of second derivatives to reduce the number of derivatives to compute and store since, for the functions we are usually interested in computing derivatives of, derivatives will commute. // conditions ??? we are interested in well behaved cases anyway
+This poses some problems since the number of derivatives grows exponentially with the order of the differential, but we could leverage on the symmetry of second derivatives to reduce the number of derivatives to compute and store since, for the functions we are usually interested in computing derivatives of, derivatives will commute. // conditions ??? we are interested in well behaved cases anyway

 == Hybrid representation approach <ad-hybrid-representation-approach>